hexagoncircle/ryan-mulligan-dev/src/blog/gsap-flip-cart.md

 const state = Flip.getState(item);
 ```

-Flip plugin by default only records the following CSS properties: transforms (x, y, scaleX, scaleY, rotation, skewX), width, height, and opacity.
+The Flip plugin by default only records the following CSS properties: transforms (x, y, scaleX, scaleY, rotation, skewX), width, height, and opacity.
 However, it can be configured to affect others by defining an optional `props` object that takes a comma-delimited list of values.
 Learn more under the "Usage" section in [the docs](https://greensock.com/docs/v3/Plugins/Flip)!
 {.callout}

 ### Step 2: Make the changes